 This article has introduced a new theoretical definition of athletic injury, developed through a process of logical reasoning, thought experiments, boundary testing and argument.
 By identifying necessary and sufficient conditions, commonly conflated concepts have been disentangled and logical shortcomings present in existing definitions resolved.
 This increase in conceptual clarity and precision provides an important foundation for enhancing the predictability, falsifiability and reproducibility of athletic injury as a scientific concept, facilitating the development of more accurate and objectively assessable tissue-specific operationalisations.
-Indeed, by providing a conceptually robust and logically coherent definition of athletic injury, one that emphasises the importance of objectively measurable physical parameters, such as tissue damage, loss of physical function and the crossing of a critical damage threshold (all of which operate within a mathematically unified, physics-based framework), athletic injury can be appropriately mathematised for application in predictive models.
-This objective framework transforms athletic injury from a vague concept, subject to inconsistent interpretation and bias, into a mathematical object with well-defined semantics and well-founded logic.
-Ultimately, this increase in understanding will facilitate advancements in assessment technologies and data analysis processes, improving the accuracy of athletic injury identification, measurement and prediction.
+Indeed, by providing a conceptually robust and logically coherent definition of athletic injury, one that emphasises the importance of objectively measurable physical parameters, such as tissue damage, loss of physical function and the crossing of a critical damage threshold (all of which operate within a mathematically unified, physics-based framework), athletic injury can be appropriately mathematised for application in mathematical models e.g., predictive models.
+This lays the foundation for a formalised and mathematised linguistic system and semantic network defining athletic injury and related concepts for application in mathematical modelling (e.g., predictive modelling).
+This objective framework transforms athletic injury and its associated concepts from vague notions, subject to inconsistent (e.g., contradictory) interpretation and bias, into logically consistent mathematical objects with well-defined semantics and well-founded logic.
+Ultimately, this increase in understanding will facilitate advancements in assessment technologies and data analysis processes, improving the identification, measurement and prediction of athletic injury and related concepts.